zhanghongce/TACAS-artifact/ILAng/ILA-Tools/examples/FIFO-BMC/README.md

 File Content
 ------------

-	* src/main.cc : the C++ code that constructs two FIFO ILAs and uses the verification utilities to check underflow or overflow properties
+	* src/main.cc    : the C++ code that provides the commandline interface
+	* src/ila_fifo.h : definitions of ILAs of two FIFOs
+	* src/util.h 	 : the utility function to use unroller for BMC

 The Design